PainfulDiodes/BeanPort/README.md

 ### Why two cores

 USB CDC handling runs on core0; the bus-facing loop runs alone on core1.
 Separating the USB loop from the bus-facing loop means the bus-facing loop timing never depends on what the USB stack happens to be doing at any given moment.
-A single-core version of this with a single loop occasionally duplicated a byte within a fast burst.
-Splitting the two loops onto separate cores smoothes this out.
+A single-core version of this occasionally duplicated a byte during a fast burst.
+Splitting the two loops onto separate cores smooths this out.

 ### Target status register

 The PIO takes the read-available signal directly from the status of the PIO FIFO.
 It will report "read-available" if the FIFO is not empty.

-The PIO cannot check the status of PIO FIFOs in both directions at the same time, so as read-available status is determined from the FIFO it cannot determine write-ready in the same way.
-So instead the write-ready signal is determined by the core1 program and set on an additional GPIO pin.
-The PIO reads the write-ready status from this pin.
+The PIO cannot check the status of PIO FIFOs in both directions at the same time.
+Since read-available status already uses that mechanism, write-ready has to work differently: it's determined by the core1 program instead, and set on an additional GPIO pin, which the PIO reads as its write-ready status.

-This does mean that write-ready status may me stale when the target checks it - the core1 program sets the status in a loop, and so the write-ready status will be set a little time after the FIFO's state changes.
+This does mean that write-ready status may be stale when the target checks it - the core1 program sets the status in a loop, and so the write-ready status will be set a little time after the FIFO's state changes.

 When the status changes from not-ready to ready this is inherently safe - occasionally resulting in a tiny delay as the "ready" signal happens slightly late.
 If on the other hand the status changes from ready to not-ready, the target may send data thinking that the BeanPort is ready.
-In this case the PIO FIFO is able to absorb an additional target write so that no data is lost.
+In this case the PIO FIFO is able to absorb one or two additional target writes so that no data is lost.

 ## Status

-Measured throughput: 10MHz Z80 target to Macbook USB host is solid at ~45KB/s sustained with zero data loss, using the target's  write-ready status check between each byte.
+Measured throughput: 10MHz Z80 target to MacBook USB host is solid at ~45KB/s sustained with zero data loss, using the target's write-ready status check between each byte.

 With no flow control at all - the target ignoring STATUS entirely and writing as fast as it can execute instructions - the maximum rate before the receive FIFO overruns is close to 60KB/s.
 A target that never checks status needs to pace itself to stay under that ceiling to avoid losing data.